Creating a Screencast Video with Camtasia for Mac

 - Directly below the project window title, you will see a dropdown menu.
 Select Project Settings.

 - Under Dimensions, select 720p (1280x720).
-This should be an acceptable size for instructional content and will reduce the file size and download time — helping students with low-bandwidth connections during remote instruction.
+This should be an acceptable size for instructional content and will reduce the file size and download time — helping students with low-bandwidth connections during instruction.

 - From the color dropdown, you can change the color of the background.